TimSun18/Networking-in-Public-Cloud-Deployments/6 Security/README.md

 This is the assignment for module 6 Secure Your Virtual Network Infrastructure
 ### Traffic filters
 #### Requirements
-Anyone can connect to the Web server over HTTP and HTTPS;
-Specified IP addresses can connect to the SSH jump host over SSH;
+Anyone can connect to the Web server over HTTP and HTTPS; \n Specified IP addresses can connect to the SSH jump host over SSH;
 SSH jump host can connect to any VM within your virtual network over SSH;
 Web server(s) can connect to database server(s) over HTTP and MySQL (or any other similar service)